MiminkoMoje/Tutu-Bot/README.md

 # Tutu Bot

-A powerful, Reddit-focused Discord bot.
+A simple, Reddit-focused Discord bot.

 Invite it to your server: https://imvasi.com/tutubot